-A seasoned journalist, Dave is currently the Chief Editor and Senior Partner for Frigglive.com and Ascension Media, as well as Media Mafia Malaysia besides having his own company One Media Publishing.
+A seasoned journalist, Dave is currently the Chief Editor and Senior Partner for Frigglive.com, Ascension Media, as well running his own companies One Media Publishing and DaVeron Concepts.

-Although Dave is much sought after for his Media Strategist and Media Liaison expertise for his firsthand knowledge and experience, he erroneously thinks he is popular because he can consume large quantities of wine while regaling everyone with witty anecdotes and interesting trivia about his staple liquid diet – alcohol.
+Although Dave is much sought after for his Social Media Strategies and Media Liaison expertise, he erroneously thinks he is popular because he can consume large quantities of alcohol while regaling everyone with witty anecdotes and interesting trivia about his staple liquid diet – whiskey.